booleanbites/houzi-doc/_docs/houzi-builder/customize-property-profile.md

 > **Important**: You are required to install the Houzi Plug-in on your Houzez wordpress.
 To install the Plug-in, click on [Houzi Plug-in Link](https://github.com/AdilSoomro/houzez-mobile-api).

-You can perform following operations to customize the **Property Profile Screen** of your app.
+You can perform following operations to customize the **Property Profile Screen** of your app:
 * You can **re-arrange** the sections according to your likings.
 * You can **show/hide** the desired/undesired sections.